cfengine/documentation/guide/latest-release/policy-framework-updates.markdown

 which is included in the reference manual.
 Of special note: the `standard_services` has been improved to make it more dynamic, and now has support for systemd, sysvinitd, sysvservice, and chkconfig.
-New convenianence bundles and bodies for common patterns have been added including
+New convenianence bundles and bodies for common patterns have been added including:

 * [dir_sync][Files Bundles and Bodies#dir_sync]
 * [file_copy][Files Bundles and Bodies#file_copy]
 * [file_empty][Files Bundles and Bodies#file_empty]